How Do Chickens Stay Warm in the Winter?

 Creating Energy Through Digestion

-Living things generate heat when they digest their food.
-You can give your chickens a leg up on the cold by offering a pre-bedtime treat of whole or cracked grains and dried corn which are harder to digest and therefore require the chickens' body to produce more energy/heat overnight.
+Living things (including chickens) generate heat when they digest their food.
+You can give your chickens an additional "leg up" on the cold by offering a pre-bedtime treat of scratch grains, whole or cracked grains, dried corn etc.

 In general, it's good practice to put out feed and leave it out all day for your flock in the winter.
-They will eat more in the winter because they burn more calories trying to stay warm and there's no grass or bugs to eat to supplement their diet.
+They will eat more in the winter because they burn more calories trying to stay warm, and there's no grass or bugs to eat to supplement their diet.

 The Head Tuck